Expanded Options for Testing

 Working in collaboration with local public-health services, we are expanding our proactive community testing for asymptomatic individuals.
 We will also continue to test for individuals who feel ill and conduct contact tracing if and when there are positive cases.
-Our goal is to make testing as accessible as possible for our students, faculty, and staff.
+Our goal is to make testing as accessible as possible for our students.

 Proactive Community Testing

 Proactive community testing is a critical aspect of our community-health strategy.
 It will help us monitor and respond to any spread of infection within the campus community, within specific campus populations, and in areas identified as being at higher risk based on real-time feedback from our testing team.

 More information will be emailed to you by the PLU testing team if you are requested to participate in a scheduled testing date.